Highland Community College is pleased to announce that Gregory Cary has been named the new Head... Read More

 MOA 109 Emergency Preparedness (1)

-This course provides an introduction to disaster response for health care professionals.
-The course will focus on the importance of staying within the scope of practice for the profession.
-The course will also cover being prepared to meet the expectations of employers, volunteering effectively, and being confident and safe responders.
+This course is designed to provide health care professionals with an orientation for their possible future roles in disaster response.
+Focus will be on the importance of staying within the scope of practice of the profession.
+The course will also cover being prepared to meet the expectations of their employers, volunteering effectively, and being confident and safe responders.

 MOA 113 Clinical Externship I (2)